Who is Credence Resource Management?

 - It is a violation of federal law for Credence Resource Management, LLC to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Credence Resource Management may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 Politely tell Credence Resource Management it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Credence Resource Management go away.
 Ignoring them sets you up for a possible lawsuit.

-A collection agency is still allowed to contact you about unpaid debts, but they can no longer sue you for them, and you are not required to pay them.
+A collection agency is still allowed to contact you about your debt, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing Credence Resource Management accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Credence Resource Management accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.